 Average Home Prices in California to Rise

-Like most real estate markets, California’s housing market is affected by a continued lack of supply, affordability issues, rising interest rates, and very high home prices.
-We’re in a sales slump.
+California’s housing market just like the US housing market, is subdued by a continued lack of supply, affordability issues, rising interest rates, buyer anxiety and hope for falling prices, and very high home prices.

 For buyers with funds, active listings are on the rise.
 Active listings are up 30% in Southern California.
 And for sellers prices are expected to rise.
 Once the economy resumes its strong growth, and jobs growth, we may see stronger price growth than expected.